Divyansh1552005/React_Beginner_Projects/6_currencyConverter/README.md

 ### Features
 - Convert between different currencies
 - Fetches real-time rates
-- Simple and clean UI
+- Simple and clean and responsive UI

 ### How to Run
 1. Install dependencies: